fatihsirin/splunk-tutorial/search-language/search-commands/distributable-streaming/mvexpand.md

 ## Required
 - A single field name that *can* be a multivalue field
 # Examples
+## Expand multivalue field into two new events
 - `sourcetype="oms" | eval buses=split('Bus Affected', "-") | mvexpand buses`
 ```
 ----------------------------------------------------------------------------------------------------------------------